 - Leveraging technology and citizen engagement to improve government performance

-- An emphasis on public awareness initiatives, citizen participation and digital solutions to prepare for and address natural disasters
+- An emphasis on public education initiatives, citizen participation and digital solutions to prepare for and address natural disasters

 - An interest in entrepreneurship and digital learning to improve education

-- Promoting the inclusion of vulnerable populations through job creation, better use of public spaces and technology
+- Promoting the inclusion of new or vulnerable populations through job creation, better use of public spaces and technology

 - Improving public health through wide-ranging citizen engagement strategies